Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Tree-Based Quantum Simulator

-In the \qtree design, the first subcircuit is the portion of the original circuit that gets simulated the least number of times.
-Therefore, it is vital to determine how many shots we need to allocate for the first subcircuit.
-To ensure both near-optimal speedups and accuracy, we generate the first subcircuit with the minimum number of gates - determined based on the state copy overhead and will discuss more in detail in Section~\ref{state_copy_overhead}.
-We then calculate its overall error rate using Equation~\ref{eq:dcp}.
+The first subcircuit receives the fewest simulation instances.
+Thus, identifying the minimal nodes for the initial layer is crucial.
+We ensure near-optimal speedup and accuracy by creating the first subcircuit with the fewest gates, informed by state copy overhead considerations (Section~\ref{state_copy_overhead}).
+Its error rate is computed using Equation~\ref{eq:error_rate}:

-Where $e_i$ are the probabilities of inserting a noise operator after each of the gates in the first subcircuit.
-We use this error rate to calculate the number of shots for the first subcircuit such that we achieve very high accuracy and speedup.
-To this end, we reuse the concept of statistical sampling on the total number of shots~\cite{sample_size}.
+where $e_i$ is the error rate of each gate in the initial subcircuit.
+This error rate guides the determination of node count for the first subcircuit, balancing accuracy and speedup.
+We adopt statistical sampling methods from the literature~\cite{sample_size} to allocate nodes effectively.

-For our analysis, we can consider that a part of the whole population involved in sample size calculation is of a special type.
-Specifically, the whole population is the total number of shots and the special type of population are the noisy circuits.
-The proportion of the noisy circuits is equal to the error rate of the first subcircuit.
-We calculate the number of shots for the first subcircuit with a confidence level of 95\% and 5\% margin of error using Equation~\ref{sample_size_formula} given below:
+The idea is that \qtree selects a subset of the nodes (samples) from the baseline simulation tree (population) such that the selected samples can well-represent the original population.
+The sample size, therefore, is crucial to the final accuracy.
+The minimum number of nodes (sample size) is calculated using Equation~\ref{sample_size_formula} given below~\cite{sample_size}:

-Where `z' is the z-score of the given confidence level, $\varepsilon$ is the margin of error, `N' is the total number of shots, and $\hat{p}$ is the overall error rate of the first subcircuit.
+This equation calculates the minimum sample size to well-represent the population for a given confidence level ($z$) and margin-of-error ($\varepsilon$).
+Two additional parameters used in the equation are the total number of shots ($N$) and the overall error rate ($\hat{p}$) of the first subcircuit calculated using Equation~\ref{eq:error_rate}.